Tobin tax: Empirical studies

-Is there an optimum Tobin tax rate?
+Optimum Tobin tax rate

 When James Tobin was interviewed by Der Spiegel in 2001, the tax rate he suggested was 0.5%.
 His use of the phrase "let's say" ("sagen wir") indicated that he was not, at that point, in an interview setting, trying to be precise.
 Others have tried to be more precise or practical in their search for the Tobin tax rate.

 According to Garber (1996), competitive pressure on transaction costs (spreads) in currency markets has reduced these costs to fractions of a basis point.
 For example, the EUR.USD currency pair trades with spreads as tight as 1/10 of a basis point, i.e. with just a 0.00001 difference between the bid and offer price, so "a tax on transactions in foreign exchange markets imposed unilaterally, 6/1000 of a basis point (or 0.00006%) is a realistic maximum magnitude."
 Similarly Shvedov (2004) concludes that "even making the unrealistic assumption that the rate of 0.00006% causes no reduction of trading volume, the tax on foreign currency exchange transactions would yield just $4.3 billion a year, despite an annual turnover in dozens of trillion dollars."

 Accordingly, one of the modern Tobin tax versions, called the Sterling Stamp Duty, sponsored by certain UK charities, has a rate of 0.005% "in order to avoid market distortions", i.e., 1/100 of what Tobin himself envisaged in 2001.
 Sterling Stamp Duty supporters argue that this tax rate would not adversely affect currency markets and could still raise large sums of money.